-4.4 Developing an evidence search strategy
+Developing an evidence search strategy

-An evidence or information search strategy refers to the systematic steps you undertake to find the most appropriate information/evidence for answering your policy question.
+- 5.19 An evidence or information search strategy refers to the systematic steps undertaken to find the most appropriate information/evidence for answering a policy question.
 This strategy is especially critical since Internet and database searches can generate a large amount of potentially useful and non-useful information.
-The search strategy can be a formal tool you use or it can be less formal.

-Developing a search strategy is an iterative process in which the terms that are initially used may be modified based on what has already been retrieved.
+The search strategy can be a formal or a less formal tool. - 5.20 Developing a search strategy is an iterative process in which the terms that are initially used may be modified based on what has already been retrieved.
 There are diminishing returns for search efforts, that is, after a certain stage, each additional unit of time invested in searching returns fewer references that are relevant to the review.
-You can limit by dates and language and country area.
-Generally, you should not limit when starting.
-Do not limit at all if doing a systematic review.
-If you really want to be comprehensive, do not limit to language, but you may have to translate.

-Note that you can get more credible and useful evidence if you search for literature that is tagged as "review" or "systematic review".
-In this way, you can access information that has already been compiled and evaluated.
-Similarly, you can prioritise databases comprised only of systematic reviews like Cochrane or Campbell.
+One can limit a search by dates, language, and/or country area.
+Generally, one should not limit a search at the beginning of the information search process so as to be able to capture a wide range of information sources/documents.
+If one really wants to be comprehensive, then one should not limit to language, but may have to translate. - 5.21 Note that one can get more credible and useful evidence if one searches for literature that is tagged as "review" or "systematic review".
+In this way, one can access information that has already been compiled and evaluated.
+Similarly, one can prioritise databases comprised only of systematic reviews like Cochrane or Campbell.

-4.4.1 Steps in conducting an evidence search
+Steps in conducting an evidence search

-There are 7 basic steps in conducting an evidence search:

-- 4.4.1.1 Formulate what one is looking for into a question because that will focus the need and define relationships.
+- 5.22 There are 7 basic steps of conducting evidence search: - 5.23 Formulate what one is looking for into a question because that will focus the need and define relationships.
 In other words, what is one really trying to find out?
 The structure of a search strategy should be based on the main concepts being examined in a review.
-Generally speaking, a search strategy to identify studies will typically have three sets of terms: 1) terms to search for the condition of interest, i.e. the population; 2) terms to search for the intervention(s) evaluated; and 3) terms to search for the outcomes (optional). - 4.4.1.2 Brainstorm all the terms that could be used in the question.
+Generally speaking, a search strategy to identify studies will typically have three sets of terms: 1) terms to search for the condition of interest, i.e. the population; 2) terms to search for the intervention(s) evaluated; and 3) terms to search for the outcomes (optional). - 5.24 Brainstorm all the terms that could be used in the question.
 Look at any references that appear to be right on target and see what terms they use.
 Group terms and decide how to put terms together, that's where the question will help.
 What Boolean operators should be used and how should they be logically arranged?
 (Boolean terms are discussed in the next section).

-Decide whether to "start wide" and narrow down (see what's out there and refine) or "start narrow" and then widen (start with pre-conceived ideas and build).
-There's no right or wrong way; it is dependent on how different brains work.
+Decide whether to "start wide" and narrow down (see what is out there and refine) or "start narrow" and then widen (start with pre-conceived ideas and build).
+There is no right or wrong way; it is dependent on how different brains work.
 But, starting narrow can limit what one gets because one is essentially using pre-conceived ideas and may have missed something.

 Decide whether data from unpublished studies are to be included.
 There are many definitions of grey literature, but it is usually understood to mean literature that is not formally published in sources such as books or journal articles.
-Conference abstracts and other grey literature have been shown to be sources of approximately 10% of the studies referenced in Cochrane reviews (Mallett, 2002).
+Conference abstracts and other grey literature have been shown to be sources of approximately 10 percent of the studies referenced in Cochrane reviews (Mallett, Hopewell & Clarke, 2002).